lindavr/Docs/ContributorGuide/git-commands-for-master.md

         git add <file path>
         git commit –m "<comment>"

-9. Update your local working branch with changes from upstream (recall `upstream` points to the docs.microsoft.com repository), so you pick up all of the latest changes since your last `pull` :
+9. Update your local working branch with changes from upstream on a regular basis (recall `upstream` points to the docs.microsoft.com repository), so you pick up all of the latest changes since your last `pull` :

         git pull upstream master